MicrosoftDocs/microsoft-cloud/docs/dev/m365-developer-proxy/how-to/Mock-responses.md

 In v0.12, we introduced support for mocking responses that are sent in batch requests to Microsoft Graph.

-There are no special requirements for including responses to batch requests in your mock files, however if a request is not matched with a mocked response, a `502 Bad Gateway` response is returned.
+There are no special requirements for including responses to batch requests in your mock files, however if a request isn't matched with a mocked response, a `502 Bad Gateway` response is returned.

 ## Unmocked request support

-In v0.12, we introduced support for throwing an error when an unmocked request is intercepted by the proxy, this is useful for identifying requests that you may have missed in your mocks file.
+In v0.12, we introduced support for throwing an error when proxy intercepts an unmocked request.
+The ability to fail unmocked requests is useful for identifying requests that you missed in your mocks file.

-To enable this feature, add and enable the `blockUnmockedRequests` setting to [MockResponsePlugin](./MockResponsePlugin) config section in the [m365proxyrc](./m365proxyrc) file.
+To enable this feature, add and enable the `blockUnmockedRequests` setting to [MockResponsePlugin](../technical-reference/MockResponsePlugin.md) config section in the [m365proxyrc](../technical-reference/m365proxyrc.md) file.

 ```json
 {